jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-2/section-2/chapter-3.md

-+++
+---
+heading: Chapter 3
+title: "The Utility of the sense of justice"
+weight: 14
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/tms.jpg"
-title=  "The Utility of the sense of justice" heading=  "Chapter 3 of Part 2 Section 2" description=  "Society requires the virtue called Justice which is sustained by the utility afforded by society" date=  2015-09-09 author=  "Adam Smith" image=  "/covers/tms.jpg" linkb=  "/research/smith/theory-moral-sentiments/part-2/section-2/chapter-2" linkbtext=  "Chapter 2" linkf=  "/research/smith/theory-moral-sentiments/part-2/section-3/chapter-1" linkftext=  "Chapter 1"
+description: "Society requires the virtue called Justice which is sustained by the utility afforded by society"
-+++
+---

 ## Society requires the virtue called Justice which is sustained by the utility afforded by society